 The great Dutch fries debate rears its ugly head once again.
 It’s divided a nation — literally.
 The English version of this debate would literally be “fries or chips”.
 You can see why it’s so important to know the answer.

 The Dutch website patatoffriet.nl (yes, there is a whole website dedicated to it) says that the majority of the Dutch tend to order patat.
-However, those from Brabant, Limburg and parts of Belgium would instead order friets.
+However, those from Brabant, Limburg, and Belgium would instead order friets.

 Every Dutch fry store comes with a long bibliography of sauces.
 You can choose one, or two, or three, or probably all of them if you pay enough (and you know, wanted all of them for some reason).